Are There Campgrounds and RV Resorts That Do Not Allow Older RVs?

 Some Campgrounds Don't Allow Older RVs

 These are primarily RV Resorts that cater to the "wealthier RVers" and want to keep their resorts from looking like a used RV Dealership.
-Some of these resorts have what is called the 10 year rule.
-If your RV is over 10 years old, you are not welcome at their resort, regardless how good your RV looks.
+Some of these resorts have what is called the 10-year rule.
+If your RV is over 10 years old, you are not welcome at their resort, regardless of how good your RV looks.
 Some will let RVs older than 10 years old in as long as they look good.

 How can they do this you ask?
 Well, just like a restaurant, these private facilities have the right to refuse service to anyone for almost any reason.
 For example in a restaurant you have seen signs saying "No Shoes

 , No Shirt

 , No Service".
 Well, in some of these RV Resorts they should have signs saying "Your Old RV Ain't Staying Here".

 Luckily for all RVer's these exclusive RV parks and resorts are few and far between.
 But the ones that do exclude older RVs from their campgrounds do have the right to do it.

 All RV Parks, Campgrounds and Resorts have some set of rules for example some common rules are No tarps

 allowed in RV Campsite, No washing your RV in Campsite, certain dog breeds are not allowed